sdclibbery/tradr/README.md

   x Fetch transfers for each account x Send to DB
  * Fetch from DB and show on graph
+  * Show as arrow indicating the effect on the particular balance
+* Do something clever to calculate actual profit/loss taking transfers into account, and show on account history
+* Highlight non-empty accounts on status page
 * Batch process to update live orders too?
-* Highlight non-empty accounts on status page
 * Add optional stop loss to buy-then-sell etc (including support on trade page)
 * Revamp trade page to allow graphical setup of trades
 * Account history page show orders